Anti-Romanian sentiment: Soviet Union

 In 1946–1947, as a result of the famine organised in the MSSR (according to some data of certain scientists; official data has not yet been published), around 300,000 Romanians died and many instances of cannibalism occurred.
 In addition, the population of the former MASSR, as a part of the Ukrainian SSR, also suffered from the artificial famine in the 1930s when several million people died in Ukraine (see also Holodomor).

-The territory of Transnistria was more industrialised in comparison with the other part of Moldova and the industrialisation process of Transnistria was accompanied by a population flow from other areas of the USSR, especially from Russia.
-Although in the Republic of Moldova the level of population density was the highest one in the USSR, Moscow continued to stimulate the arrival of labour force from outside, including that with a poor qualification.
-Even Igor Smirnov himself, current leader of the separatist regime of Transnistria, was sent in 1987 from Russia to Bender to be the director of an enterprise.
+The territory of Transnistria was more industrialised in comparison with the other part of Moldova, and the industrialisation process of Transnistria was accompanied by a population flow from other areas of the USSR, especially from Russia.
+Although in the Republic of Moldova the level of population density was the highest one in the USSR, Moscow continued to stimulate the arrival of the labour force from outside, including that with a poor qualification.
+Even Igor Smirnov, the former leader of the separatist Transnistria, was sent in 1987 from Russia to Bender to be the director of an enterprise.
 This process was also amplified by the excessive militarization of the area.

 The 1989 adoption of the Law on state language (official language) and Law on functioning of languages on the territory of the MSSR generated an extremely negative reaction in the industrial centres of Transnistria, where the largely Russian-speaking population was not being consulted, and felt threatened by the prospects of Romanianization.
 These laws proclaimed the Moldovan (Romanian) language, written in the Latin alphabet, as the only state language.
 The fact that Moldovan and Romanian are identical was recognised.
 Although a majority of the Transnistrian population never read these laws which served as a reason for the conflict's outburst, they feared that by the application of the new linguistic legislation, Russian language speakers would become second-class citizens.
 At the industrial enterprises, including those of the military-industrial complex of the USSR, strikes occurred protesting against granting official language status to the Moldavian (Romanian) language.

 Modern-day Russia

 Today, there is a strong opposition in Russia to Romania in the context of Moldova.
 A Russian newspaper, InfoRos, even accused Romanians of genocide against Moldovans.
 In 2022, during the Russian invasion of Ukraine and responding to a British declaration saying that Ukrainian attacks over military bases on Russian soil would be justified, the Russian news website Pravda.ru said that Romania could be the first candidate for an attack with 3M-54 Kalibr missiles, since "Romania may now invade Transnistria to save its Moldovan brothers there".

+An ethnic slur against Romanians as well as Moldovans used by Russians is мамалыжник (mamalyzhnik; in plural мамалыжники, mamalyzhniki).
+It originates from mămăligă, a Romanian dish.